Missouri’s Top Cannabis Lawyer

 Medical cannabis cards from other states will likely be valid in Missouri as of December 6, 2018 under the new law even though cards for Missouri residents won’t be available for several months.

 Commercial and Industrial

 It is anticipated that the medical cannabis industry will be very competitive as licenses to growing operations, dispensaries, and other operations will be limited based on population.
+Initially, there will be no less than 61 growing, 87 infusing, and 192 (24 for each of Missouri’s 8 congressional districts) dispensary licenses available.
+An entity (or group of entities owned or controlled by the same individuals) may hold no more than 3 growing, 3 infusing, and 5 dispensary licenses.
+A holder of a testing license may not hold a license for growing, infusing, or dispensing.
 The Department of Health and Senior Services will establish a system to numerically score competing license applicants based on several factors, including character and experience of the owners, business plan, and safety of the community.
 Successful licensees will seek legal counsel early in the process to navigate the complex web of administrative rules and state and federal laws, as well as local zoning regulations.

 “Medical Marijuana Cultivation Facilities” – Licensed to grow cannabis, either inside or outdoors, and to sell to dispensaries, testing facilities, or manufacturers, but not directly to patients or caregivers.